Neustadt an der Donau: History

 The oldest documented area of Neustadt was the village of Trephenau.
 Under the name Seligenstadt the town charter was granted in May 1273 by Duke Ludwig II.
 This town charter is the oldest in Bavaria.
 With the town survey and the consequent new investment and resettlement Duke Ludwig II secured the Danube Valley road and the river crossing.
 The town charter is one of many granted by early Wittelsbach dukes as part of a planned foundation of towns.
 Neustadt was first mentioned by that name in a document of Abbot Conrad of Weltenburg from 1277.

 The settlement of Wöhr, just outside the city gate on the bank of the Danube, is actually older than Neustadt.
 The name derives from the Middle High German Wert, signifying an island of elevated dry land.
 Wöhr was incorporated in the late Middle Ages as part of the city of Neustadt and residents of Wöhr could be citizens of the city, but lived outside the fortification.
 Wöhr was also the seat of the noble family of the Lords of Wöhr and the ducal Urbar Office "ze Werde" that managed the natural and monetary levies from the ducal estates.

 Sport

-The Anton Treffer Stadion is a multi-purpose stadium, on the intersection of Am Volksfestpl and Bad Gögginger Str.
+The Anton Treffer Stadion is a multi-purpose stadium, on the intersection of Am Volksfestplatz and Bad Gögginger Strasse.
 The stadium is used by the MSC Neustadt speedway team for motorcycle speedway and TSV Neustadt for football.
 The facility has hosted many important events, including qualifying rounds of the Speedway World Championship the Speedway World Pairs Championship and a qualifying round of the Speedway World Team Cup.
 In recent years due to noise complaints and legal disputes the stadium only hosts two motorsport events each year.